Get all your news in one place.

 The chair pose will also help you engage your core muscles.
 (Image credit: Getty Images)

-As much as we use our own body weight during yoga for resistance, you could also add in some wrist or ankle weights to increase the intensity.
-The more resistance you put against yourself, the harder your body has to work to overcome it, the more energy you use, and the more calories you burn.
+While we already use our own body weight for resistance in yoga, you could also add in some wrist or ankle weights to increase the intensity and to really help strengthen core muscles.
+The more resistance you put against yourself, the harder your body has to work to overcome it.
+In turn, you'll build muscle, and all that extra energy will also help burn calories.

-There are some movements in yoga you could easily add weights to, such as a goddess pose with bicep curls, a bridge pose with a chest press, or a warrior pose with weighted shoulder taps, turning even the most relaxing yoga practice into a strength training workout.
+There are lots of yoga movements you could easily add weights to, such as a goddess pose with bicep curls, a bridge pose with a chest press, or a warrior pose with weighted shoulder taps, turning even the most relaxing yoga practice into a strength training workout.

 To build up the intensity even further, try doing higher repetitions with the weight (between 15 to 20 reps).
 Not only will this help to get your heart rate up, but it'll also help build muscle as you put your body under a significant stressor for a longer amount of time through the same workout.